 How does Emissaries' pricing compare to others marketplaces and agencies?

 One of the top things that sets Emissaries apart is our cost-efficient and transparent costs.
 Other recruiting agencies, staffing agencies and talent marketplaces typically charge a lot higher fees vs. Emissaries.
-In case you we’re wondering the specifics, we’ve done the research for you and found that:
+In case you are wondering the specifics, we’ve done the research for you and found that:

 – Temp staffing agencies typically mark up freelancers’ rates an average of 30-60%